 A cool bonus to doing this targeted treatment and restoring proper blood flow is that it can also help with gum disease.
 When blood flow is improved, so is gum health.
 If you already have gum disease like me, it certainly won’t cure it, but it will help with maintaining better gum health, possibly slowing the damage of periodontal disease.

 If you want to begin these treatments, you just need a faceblaster.
 If you’re interested in full body fasciablasting, which has many benefits for EDS, Fibromyalgia and other pain conditions, you might be interested in this post: Fascia Treatments for Fibromyalgia and EDS.

-A Faceblaster can be purchased through these retailers:
+A Faceblaster can be purchased through the Ashley Black Guru website.

 Since you can’t really blast the gums on the inside of the teeth, you can do gentle massage with a toothbrush or even your finger, incorporating it into your dental care a few times a week.
 For more tips on dental care tools, toothpastes and washes, see the first post in this series: Dental Tips for EDS and HSD

 Resources and Further Reading

 - American Dental Association.
 Five Steps to a Flawless Floss

 - Nadia Kounang.
 CNN.
 New Study Raises Question About How Fluoride Affects Children’s Development